turingschool/frontend-mod-1-prework/finalProject/highLevelCC.md

     * There will be an encoding function encasing those parameters and key value pairs.

+    * There will be an encoding function that attends to the letter switch by places in the alphabet

+    * There will be variables that name the results of the functions

+    * Moving between upper case and lower cases of the alphabet will need conditional statements whose return will determine the result of upper or lower case.

     * The arguments that call up to those parameters jump start the iteration of the for loop that moves the caesarCipher to solution.